-The current members of the Nomination Committee are Marcel Herrmann Telles (Chairman), Carlos Alberto Sicupira, Grégoire de Spoelberch, Kees Storm and Alexandre Van Damme.
+The current members of the Nomination Committee are Marcel Herrmann Telles (Chairman), Carlos Alberto Sicupira, Grégoire de Spoelberch, Olivier Goudet and Alexandre Van Damme.

 The Nomination Committee's principal role is to guide the Board succession process.
 The Committee identifies persons qualified to become Board members and recommends director candidates for nomination by the Board and election at the shareholders' meeting.
-The Committee will also guide the Board with respect to all its decisions relating to the appointment and retention of key talent within the company.
+The Committee also guides the Board with respect to all its decisions relating to the appointment and retention of key talent within the company.